Rihay66/3Sisters-Documentation/Engine/Cameras/Camera.md

 	// set dimensions on the camera
 	camera.setDimensions(1280, 720);

-	// calculate the projection view once
+	// calculate the projection view and apply to the shader once camera.calculateProjectionView(shader);
-	camera.calculateProjectionView(shader);

 	// do something to the camera...